narthur/uvi-finder/README.md

 - 💬 Maintains an up-to-date comment in PRs listing all identified UVIs
 - 📊 Exposes UVI count and details as outputs for use in other workflow steps
 - 🔄 Updates automatically when changes are pushed
+- 📝 Logs all improvements to the Actions run log

 ## What is a UVI?